Amal-Chaoui/Patients-Scheduling-in-the-Emergency-Department/README.md

-# Patients Scheduling in the Emergency Department
+# Scheduling Patients in Emergency Department using Heuristics

 ### Context of the project